euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Approaches to bridge PyObjects. *Left*: Native PyObject wraps Java. *Center*: Java-PyObject wraps native one. *Right*: Objects are mirrored. :label:`modi`

 The basic approach is to back the C-API of PyObject by a Java-PyObject via JNI.
-This would avoid data-synchronization issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (fig. :ref:`modi`, left).
+This would avoid data synchronization issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (fig. :ref:`modi`, left).
 For CPython-specific types we can do it the other way round  (fig. :ref:`modi`, center).
 Another problem is that CPython API defines macros in pulic headers that access PyObjects' internal data.
 To deal with these, we sometimes have to mirror the object (fig. :ref:`modi`, right).
-This might involve data-synchronization issues, but luckily macors mostly exist for immutable types, so initial synchronization is sufficient.
-[JyNI_ESCP13]_ describes this in more detail.
+This might involve data synchronization issues, but luckily macors mostly exist for immutable types, so initial synchronization is sufficient.
+[JyNI_EP13]_ describes this in more detail.

 Global interpreter lock (GIL) .............................

-As mentioned before, CPython needs a global interpreter lock (GIL), because its reference-counting based garbage collection uses non-atomic reference counters.
+As mentioned before, CPython needs a global interpreter lock (GIL), because its reference-counting-based garbage collection uses non-atomic reference counters.
 That means that CPython is entirely single-threaded in its usual operation mode.
-A native extension can explicitly release the GIL by inserting the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros to deal with multiple threads and related things like input events (e.g. Tkinter needs this).
+A native extension can explicitly release the GIL by inserting the macros ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` to deal with multiple threads and related things like input events (e.g. Tkinter needs this).
 In the potentially multithreaded code between these macros it is the extension's own responsibility to refrain from non-thread-safe operations like incrementing or decrementing reference counters.
 This can be error-prone and challenging as the extension must ensure this also for eventually called methods.

 Jython on the other hand has no GIL and is fully multithreaded based on Java's threading architecture.
 This does not mean multithreading would be trivial – one still has to care for concurrency issues and thread synchronization, but the whole machinary Java came up with for this topic is available to deal with it.

 From JyNI's perspective this is a difficult situation.
-On the one hand we want to avoid regressions on Jython-side, especially regarding a killer-feature like GIL-freeness.
-On the other hand, native C-extensions might rely on CPython's GIL.
+On the one hand we want to avoid regressions on Jython-side, especially regarding an important feature like GIL-freeness.
+On the other hand, native C extensions might rely on CPython's GIL.
 So as a compromise JyNI provides a GIL for native side that is acquired by any thread that enters native code.
-On returning to Java-code, i.e. finnishing the native method call, the JyNI-GIL is released.
+On returning to Java code, i.e. finnishing the native method call, the JyNI-GIL is released.
 Note that re-entering Java-side by doing a Java call from a native method would *not* release the GIL.
-In case it is desired to release the GIL for such a re-entering of Java-side or in some other situation, JyNI also supports the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros from CPython.
+In case it is desired to release the GIL for such a re-entering of Java-side or in some other situation, JyNI also supports ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` from CPython.
 This architecture implies that multiple threads can exist on Java-side, while only one thread can exist on native side at the same time (unless allow-threads macros are used).
 When combining multithreaded Jython code with JyNI it is the developer's responsibility to avoid issues that might arise from this design.

 Garbage Collection